AlanHohn/alanhohn.github.io/about.md

 and new approaches.
 My hope is that some of that material will be as useful to others as I've occasionally found it.

-More detailed career information is sitting on my [LinkedIn page][li].
+More detailed career information is available on my [LinkedIn page][li].
+I'm employed my Lockheed Martin Mission Systems and Training.
+All views on this site are my own and do not necessarily reflect the views of Lockheed Martin.

 [li]:http://www.linkedin.com/pub/alan-hohn/27/b35/5a3